SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/local/hill_climbing.rst

 Hill Climbing
 =============

-Hill Climbing is the simplest local search algorithm.
-It evaluates neighboring solutions and moves to the best one, repeating until no improvement is found.
+Hill Climbing is a greedy local search algorithm that iteratively moves to the best neighboring solution.
+In each iteration, it generates a set of candidate positions within a fixed step size (``epsilon``) of the current position, evaluates them, and moves to the candidate with the highest score.
+If no candidate improves upon the current score, the position remains unchanged.
+The algorithm terminates or stagnates when no improving neighbor can be found, meaning it has reached a local optimum.

 .. grid:: 2